-The majority of our Supplies Distributors product revenue is generated by sales of product purchased under master distributor agreements with InfoPrint Solutions Company ("IPS").
-These agreements are terminable at will and no assurance can be given that IPS will continue the master distributor agreements with Supplies Distributors.
-Supplies Distributors does not have its own sales force and relies upon IPS's sales force and product demand generation activities for its sale of IPS product.
-Discontinuance of such activities would have a material adverse effect on Supplies Distributors' business and our overall financial condition.
+The majority of our Supplies Distributors product revenue is generated by sales of product purchased under distributor agreements with Ricoh.
+These agreements are terminable at will and no assurance can be given that Ricoh will continue the distributor agreements with Supplies Distributors.
+Supplies Distributors does not have its own sales force and relies upon Ricoh's sales force and product demand generation activities for its sale of Ricoh product.
+As a result of certain operational restructuring of its business, Ricoh has implemented, and will continue to implement, certain changes in the sale and distribution of Ricoh products.
+The changes have resulted, and are expected to continue to result, in reduced revenues and profitability for Supplies Distributors in 2012 and 2013.
+Further reduction in the Ricoh business may have a material adverse effect on Supplies Distributors' business and our overall financial condition.

-Sales by Supplies Distributors to three customers in the aggregate accounted for approximately 37% and 40% of Supplies Distributors' total product revenue for each of the years ended December 31, 2010 and 2009, respectively (24% and 27% of our consolidated net revenues for the years ended December 31, 2010 and 2009, respectively).
-The loss of any one or more of such customers, or non-payment of any material amount by these or any other customer, would have a material adverse effect upon Supplies Distributors' business.
+Sales by Supplies Distributors to two customers in the aggregate accounted for approximately 27% of Supplies Distributors' total product revenue for the year ended December 31, 2012 and 11% of consolidated net revenue.
+The loss of one or both of such customers, or non-payment of any material amount by these or any other customer, would have a material adverse effect upon Supplies Distributors' business, results of operations and financial condition.